Updated Oct. 31, 2013

 - Recovering and securing disused and unwanted radiological sources around the world.

-Since it was established in 2004, GTRI has greatly accelerated efforts to remove vulnerable civilian nuclear and radiological materials.
+Since it was established in 2004, GTRI has greatly accelerated efforts to remove and/or dispose of vulnerable civilian nuclear and radiological materials, which could be used by terrorists to make an improvised nuclear device or radiological dirty bomb.

-GTRI has removed more than 3,575 kilograms of highly enriched uranium (HEU) and plutonium - enough for more than 140 nuclear weapons – and cleaned out 23 countries and areas of all HEU including:
+GTRI has removed or verified the disposition of more than 5,050 kilograms of highly enriched uranium (HEU) and plutonium - enough for more than 200 nuclear weapons – and cleaned out 27 countries and locations of all HEU including:

-- Austria, Brazil, Bulgaria, Chile, Colombia, Czech Republic Denmark, Greece, Latvia, Libya, Mexico, Philippines, Portugal, Romania, Serbia, Slovenia, South Korea, Spain, Sweden, Taiwan, Thailand, Turkey, and Ukraine
+- Austria, Brazil, Bulgaria, Chile, Colombia, Czech Republic, Denmark, Georgia, Greece, Hungary, Iraq, Latvia, Libya, Mexico, Philippines, Portugal, Romania, Serbia, Slovenia, South Korea, Spain, Sweden, Taiwan, Thailand, Turkey, Ukraine, and Vietnam

-GTRI has successfully removed nearly 2,000 kilograms of HEU and plutonium, enough for more than 80 nuclear weapons.
+GTRI has successfully removed or confirmed the disposition of more than 2,050 kilograms of HEU and plutonium, enough for more than 80 nuclear weapons.

 GTRI has successfully removed more than 1,250 kilograms of HEU, enough for 50 nuclear weapons.

-GTRI has successfully removed more than 325 kilograms of HEU and plutonium, enough for more than 10 nuclear weapons.
+GTRI has successfully removed or confirmed the disposition of more than 1,750 kilograms of HEU and plutonium, enough for more than 65 nuclear weapons.

 Radiological Source Recovery